simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

     - Learnset updates for new moves

 # Journal
+- 4/19 (@Ren)
+  - Updated Pressure to lower opponents' special attack on entry
+    - In Dimensional fields, it additionally lowers opponents' special attack
+    - Updated AI for Pressure accordingly

 - 4/10 (@Ren)
   - Implemented Pressure changes
     - On entry, Pressure lowers opponents' defense and special defense